 Hocking County Historical Society and Museum

-This historically relevant and beautiful museum is a hard to miss thing to do in Hocking Hills at 64 N. Culver Street in Logan.
+This historically relevant and beautiful museum is one of the hard-to-miss things to do in Hocking Hills at 64 N. Culver Street in Logan.
 Managed by the Hocking County Historical Society, the historical museum tells the story of Hocking Hill’s rich past dating back to early settlers and the Native American tribes that first inhabited the lands.
 The museum is set up in a restored Victorian mansion making for an intriguing visit that gives visitors an enlightened glimpse into the past.

 Other Spots to Check Out